Treatment for hemorrhoids

 Hemorrhoids are swollen veins in the lowest part of your rectum and anus.
 Sometimes, the walls of these blood vessels stretch so thin that the veins bulge and get irritated, especially when you poop.
 Hemorrhoids are also called piles.

-Hemorrhoids are usually caused by increased pressure due to pregnancy, being overweight, or straining during bowel movements.
+Pregnancy-related pressure increases, being overweight, or straining during bowel movements usually cause hemorrhoids.
 By midlife, hemorrhoids often become an ongoing complaint.
 By age 50, about half the population has experienced one or more classic symptoms, including rectal pain, itching, bleeding, and possibly prolapse (hemorrhoids that protrude through the anal canal).
 Although rarely dangerous, hemorrhoids can be a recurrent and painful intrusion.

 Types of Hemorrhoids

 If you suffer from hemorrhoids, the critical thing to remember is that you are not alone.
 As many as 1 in 20 Americans deal with hemorrhoids; up to 50 percent of people over 50 will encounter them.
 Patients should remember that not all hemorrhoids are the same and may not always show the same symptoms.
 Four types of hemorrhoids; your determination is the key to finding safe and effective relief.

 These hemorrhoids develop inside the rectum (the part of the large bowel leading to the anus) and are not usually visible to the naked eye.
 Internal hemorrhoids generally don’t hurt, but they often bleed painlessly.

 In some cases, internal hemorrhoids may protrude through the anus and can be seen, which is known as becoming prolapsed.
 When this happens, they will shrink back inside the rectum or can be pushed back in.